 The included vestibule also increases the livability of this tent, and on trips where we brought the vestibule, it was nice to leave the internal door open, making it feel even more spacious inside.

 This was the only single wall model in our review to come with a hooped detachable vestibule.

-Like most of the other lighter weight models that we tested, the Assault sacrifices a bit on durability in order to stay under four pounds.
-While it won't last as long as TNF's Mountain 25, which is built for expedition use, it still impressed us more in this category than the BD Firstlight or HiLight.
+Like most of the other lighter weight models that we tested, the Assault sacrifices a bit on durability to stay under four pounds.
+While it won't last as long as some of the burlier options on the market, which are built for expedition use, it will provide exceptional durability for most people.

 Adaptability and Versatility

-Aside from the Black Diamond Ahwahnee, the Assault 2 had the best versatility and adaptability of any of the lighter-weight single wall models in our review.
+The Assault 2 has some of the best versatility and adaptability of any of the lighter-weight single wall models in our review.

-There are venting options on all four sides of the tent, though the front door and back "escape hatch" (half door) don't work well if its raining hard.
-If you carry the vestibule you can leave the front door wide open in a storm to increase ventilation.
+There are venting options on all four sides of the tent; however, the front door and back "escape hatch" (half door) will not perform well if it's raining hard.
+If you carry the vestibule, you can leave the front door wide open in a storm to increase ventilation.